jdbargas/.dotfiles/README.md

 `vim` plugins handled by [vim-plug](https://github.com/junegunn/vim-plug) and listed in PLUGINS section of `.vimrc`

-`zsh` plugins are maintained as git submodules and moved to `$ZSH/custom/plugins/`
+`zsh` plugins are maintained as git submodules and linked to `$ZSH/custom/plugins/`

+`zsh` themes are maintained in zsh/themes and linked to `$ZSH/custom/themes/`

 run `./linkdotfiles` to view affected files/folders
 run `./linkdotfiles force` to link and/or move files